DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

     sudo apt-get install net-tools      # Install
     sudo netstat -tulpn | grep LISTEN

+_Note: use the netstat command again after setting up the ufw._

 ### DNS Records

 In order to access my Droplet's nginx content, I set a type A DNS record on my Cloudflare DNS management dashboard with the name _do-droplet_ as a subdomain leading to the Droplet's IPv4 address.